MAR LODGE ESTATE

 The alterations to the Lodge suffered a severe setback when fire broke out in the attic and raged through the building leaving only the East and West Wings intact.
 It was never fully established if the fire had been started deliberately or if it was accidental.
 Much of the stonework had been badly damaged and finding matching granite posed a problem.
 The contractors were a bit sceptical when I told them that the stone had come from a quarry opposite Woodhill, at the top of Chapel Brae in the village.
 However they had samples analysed and this confirmed my infomation.
 It was considered too problematic to reopen the quarry so granite was imported from Italy.
 After a huge clean up operation the Lodge was restored to almost original condition.

-Kluge reckoned that Claybokie was not big enough for an overflow of guests, so he wanted my house, which was also not big enough but didn’t lend itself to being extended.
-He gave us an offer it was difficult to refuse and demolished it.
+Kluge reckoned that Claybokie was not big enough for an overflow of guests, so he wanted our house, which was also not big enough but didn’t lend itself to being extended.
+He gave us an offer it was difficult to refuse and demolished our home.
 He then proceeded to build not one house, but two.

 Deer stalking and grouse shooting continued on much the same scale as before, but clients now had to find accommodation elsewhere, which was no bad thing for the village hotels and guest houses.
 Re-generation became the in word and a deer fence was erected to encompass the south face of Craig Bhalg, the hill behind the Lodge.
 The success of this can be readily seen with different species of trees of varying heights giving it a very natural appearance.